Amazon announces at-cost face shields for front-line workers

 Amazon estimates the cost of their face shields is 33% less than other reusable face shields available to medical personnel.
 The shields are available at amazon.com and are priced at $66.25 for a box of 25.

-The company also announced they will be donating a total of 200,000 face shields over the course of this year to medical personnel in addition to a donation of $10 million in PPE and additional equipment to medical personnel that was announced on July 16.
+The company also announced they will be donating a total of 200,000 face shields over the course of this year to medical personnel in addition to a donation of $10 million in PPE and additional equipment to medical personnel, announced on July 16.